 You can also apply for a divorce if you were married overseas, or if you don’t know where your partner is, as long as you live in Australia.
 Legal advice is recommended if you’re unsure of the status of a marriage made overseas.

 If there are children from the relationship, certain details regarding them will need to be settled before a divorce application can proceed, including where they will live; how they will be financially supported; their health and education; and how they’ll continue to maintain a relationship with both parents and other important people in their lives.

-It’s worth nothing that if you’ve been married for less than two years, you can get divorced only if you and your partner agree to counselling, or under special circumstances.
-If your partner refuses counselling, you can still get divorced but seek legal advice in this circumstance.
+It’s worth noting that if you’ve been married for less than two years, you can get divorced only if you and your partner agree to counsel, or under special circumstances.
+If your partner refuses to counsel, you can still get divorced but seek legal advice in this circumstance.

 What’s the actual process?

 To apply for a divorce, you must complete an Application for Divorce form, file it with the court and pay the application fee.
 You may be able to apply for a reduced fee if you hold a government concession card or can prove you’re experiencing financial hardship.
 A court filing fee for a divorce application with the Federal Circuit Court is currently $910.

 These days you can also apply for a divorce online through the Federal Circuit Court but will first need to register to gain access to the Commonwealth Courts Portal.
 Relevant documents in support of your application can be filed through the portal.

 If you’re making a joint or sole application for divorce where there are no children under 18 involved, then you don’t have to go to court.
 But if you make a sole application and there are children who were under 18 years before the separation, then you’ll have to go to court unless there are special circumstances.